Your relationship is about living a happy life together, not dollars and cents. Turns out, a little financial planning may help you get there.

 If your spouse’s primary goal is getting ready for a huge vacation and yours is to increase your contributions to your 401(k), that’ll create angst.
 Make sure to talk about your priorities and what sacrifices will need to be made, if any, to progress toward those goals.

-I know one woman who philosophically disagrees with her husband about whether they should pay for their two kids’ college education.
+Consider a woman who philosophically disagrees with her husband about whether they should pay for their two kids’ college education.
 He wants to, even if they don’t end up covering 100% of the costs, but she has the exact opposite perspective.
-Her parents paid for her education and she feels that she didn’t take school as seriously because she had no skin in the game.
-There’s no right or wrong answer; I can see both perspectives.
+She thinks college students take school more seriously when they have skin in the game.
+There’s no right or wrong answer.
 The key is to work out a compromise.
-Right now the kids are young, but they might even loop the kids into the conversation once they’re a bit older.
+You might even loop the kids into the conversation.

 Research has shown that money is a top reason that couples argue.1 To pave the way toward a harmonious future, have a calm conversation about your money styles.
 Is one of you more of a spender and the other more of a saver?
 Does one of you view money hyper-rationally while the other feels a great deal of emotion around financial decisions?
 Find a time to have an unrushed conversation.
 Where are your styles similar?
 Where are they different?
 How can you work together as a team?